carschandler/rlsnake/report/main.typ

 #set par(justify: true)
 #set text(
-  //font: "Times New Roman",
-  font: "STIX Two Text", // free and similar to Times New Roman
   size: 11pt,
 )

-// Not sure if I like this
 #show raw: it => {
   box(fill: rgb("#eee"), outset: 2pt, radius: 1pt, it)
 }